decretist/Dissertation/Chapter3/chapter3.markdown

 Gratian or a long period of incremental development for the text of the *Decretum*.

-Finally, Winroth accepts an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) brought to scholarly attention by Francesco Reali as evidence that Gratian, the author of the first recension, died as bishop of Chiusi on the feast day of St.
+Furthermore, Winroth accepts an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) brought to scholarly attention by Francesco Reali as evidence that Gratian, the author of the first recension, died as bishop of Chiusi on the feast day of St.
 Lawrence (August 10) in either 1144 or 1145.[42]
-The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with an axiomatic assumption of an 1139 date for the first recension, strengthens the case from Winroth's perspective that Gratian, having been elevated to a bishopric not long after having finished work on the first recension, was unlikely to have been the author of the second recension.
+The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with Winroth's axiomatic assumption of an 1139 *terminus post quem* for the first recension, strengthens the case from his perspective that Gratian, having been elevated to a bishopric not long after having finished work on the first recension, was unlikely to have been the author of the second recension.

 <!--